-The Transformation Implementation Group leads the design, development and implementation of the Transformation Programme.
+The Transformation Implementation Group (TIG Terms of Reference) leads the design, development and implementation of the Transformation Programme.
 The Transformation Implementation Group is chaired by the DoH Permanent Secretary, and includes leaders and clinicians from across the Department and the Health and Social Care system.
-Notes and Actions from Transformation Implementation Group meetings are published below.
+Notes and Actions from Transformation Implementation Group meetings are published at:

 A public consultation has been completed on the criteria to inform how services are changed to improve quality and sustainability.
 A plan to improve elective care services, including addressing the problem of long waiting lists, has been published and work started on its implementation.